rishikesanr/rishikesanr/README.md

 -->
 I am current learning to so much about Analytics as a student, and building a strong foundation.

-And I would love to colloborate on some of the projects I am working, especially EPL- Prediction Analytics, with the advancements happening around LLM, there is just so much potential to uncover here, much better than the researches that have been done earlier.
+And I would love to colloborate on some of the projects I am working, especially EPL- Prediction Analytics, with the advancements happening around LLM, there is just so much potential to uncover here that haven't been tried earlier.

 You can contact me rravichandran@ucdavis.edu